Hierarchical distributed scenario-based model predictive control of interconnected microgrids: Distributed solution

 \cref{eq:nonanticipativity,eq:storageDynamics,eq:resBounds,eq:resBigM,eq:energyBounds,eq:storageBounds,eq:conventionalBounds,eq:powerSharingInequalities,eq:localPowerBalance} for all $m\in\mathbb{L}_i$, \\ as well as initial conditions $\ivar{x}{i}{(0)} = x_{i}(k)$, $\ivar{\delta}{t,i}{(0)} = \delta_{t,i}(k)$ \\ with fixed $\mathbf{P}_{g,i} = \ivar{\mathbf{P}}{g,i}{\star}$. \end{problem}

-As sketched in \cref{fig:communicationStructure}, \cref{algo:distributed} allows us to find a hierarchical distributed solution using \cref{prob:distributedLocal,prob:distributedCentral,prob:mipUpdate}.
-By design, the local controllers at the \acp{mg} which solve \cref{prob:distributedLocal,prob:mipUpdate} do not have to share information about their internal structure or objective which helps to preserve their privacy.
-Similar to \cite{HBR+2018}, a termination criterion that checks if the change of Lagrange multipliers, \ac{pcc} power, and residuals are all below a small $\epsilon\in\R_{>0}$ is used.
-If the termination criterion is not met at $l = l_{\max}$, then $\ivar{\hat{\mathbf{P}}}{g,i}{l_{\max}+1}$, which represents a feasible solution to \cref{prob:relaxed}, is used subsequently.
+\Cref{algo:distributed} allows us to find a hierarchical distributed solution using \cref{prob:distributedLocal,prob:distributedCentral,prob:mipUpdate} (see also \cref{fig:communicationStructure}).
+Similar to \cite{HBR+2018}, a termination criterion that checks if the change of Lagrange multipliers, \ac{pcc} power, and residuals are all below a small $\epsilon\in\R_{>0}$.
+If this termination criterion is not met at $l = l_{\max}$, then $\ivar{\hat{\mathbf{P}}}{g,i}{l_{\max}+1}$, which represents a feasible solution to \cref{prob:relaxed}, is used subsequently.
 Finally, in step 3, local \acp{mip} are employed to find a feasible solution to \cref{prob:mip}.

+\begin{remark}[Privacy] By design of \cref{algo:distributed}, the local \ac{mg} controllers only share the \ac{pcc} power forecast $\ivar{\mathbf{P}}{g,i}{l+1}$ with the central entity.
+Thus, no explicit information about the structure of the \ac{mg} in the form of constraints or cost function is shared with others which helps to preserve the privacy of the local \ac{mg} controllers.
+One can, however, think of ways to reconstruct parts of \cref{prob:distributedLocal} using malicious vectors $\ivar{\hat{\mathbf{P}}}{g,i}{l+1}$, $\boldsymbol{\Lambda}_{i}^{l+1}$.
+Finding formulations which are secure against such attacks is subject to future work. \end{remark}